Catch A Run Into Earnings Season Trading

 Shay is a frequent commentator in Simpler Trading community forums and a frequent guest on stock market and trading media programs.

-Henry Gambell breaks down complicated trading scenarios like a “zen master” as he helps traders of all levels discover daily “ah ha” moments.
+Henry Gambell breaks down complicated trading scenarios like a “zen master” as he helps traders discover daily “ah ha” moments.

 Gambell is the Senior Managing Director of Options Trading at Simpler Trading.
 Traders following Gambell soon discover he has a conservative, clear, and analytical approach to trading.
 Simplicity is easiest, according to Gambell, and he always considers risk to reward courses of action when trading.